hardisj/erinsaudiocorner/content/english/loudspeakers/Ascend_Sierra_1_v2.md

 IMPORTANT SETUP INFO:

-This speaker was measured with the reference point at the tweeter with the metal grille on.
+This speaker was measured with the reference point at the tweeter.
 Speaker was broken in.
+Grille was not on.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.